casoon/dragonfly-docs/docs/guide/modular-component-system.md

 ---
-title: Modular Component System
+title: Modular Component system
 category: Guide
 ---

-# Modular Component System
+# Modular Component system

 The modular component system of the Casoon UI Library offers an extensive collection of reusable UI components that are organized through a structured layer system.
 Each component is defined in its own layer, which increases isolation, maintainability, and flexibility.